Connections

 Connections can be marked as paused.
 Paused connections are excluded from background syncing.

-Before Doc Holiday runs background sync for a connection or automation, it checks health and refreshes the health status.
-If a connection or automation is unhealthy, Doc Holiday skips background sync until the issue is resolved.
+Before Doc Holiday runs background sync for a connection or publication, it refreshes connection health and checks the latest status.
+If a connection or publication remains unhealthy, Doc Holiday skips background sync until the connection recovers.

 To pause or resume a connection: